Aviation Part 135 // 14 CFR Part 135

 Currency requirements are layered, with different intervals (12-month, 24-month, calendar-month rule), different aircraft-specific scopes, and different inspector expectations.
 FileFlo tracks all 14.

 Each requirement has its own status color (green/yellow/red), its own advance-warning interval (90/60/30/7 days), and its own evidence-required document type.
-FileFlo blocks dispatch when a required currency lapses; no other compliance tool enforces this at the trip-release level.
+FileFlo surfaces any lapse at the trip-release layer, so a pilot who would go out of currency is caught before the release.

 Audit packages